What will I learn?

 What should students know?

-• Students will begin to consider the global issues presented in each text as well as the intertextual links to Antigone in Homefire.
+• Students will begin to consider the global issues presented in A Doll’s House and The World’s Wife

 Core Procedural Knowledge